AlexSunner/drink-plaza/README.md

 Drink Plaza is the home of high class cocktail recipes.
 This site was created with the intention to help people explore their tastebuds.
 Drink Plaza will be useful for people who are unsure of what cocktails they are going to mix during gatherings such as birthday parties, holidays, and family dinners.

+The live link can be found here - <https://alexsunner.github.io/drink-plaza/>

 ![Responsive Mockup](https://github.com/AlexSunner/drink-plaza/blob/main/assets/readmephotos/mockup.jpg?raw=true)